 Old Saybrook is endowed with many ecological and environmental assets.
 Beaches, dunes, tidal and inland wetlands, the Connecticut River shoreline and large tracts of uninterrupted forest are examples of some of the Town's valuable natural resources.
 The CT DEEP has created a statewide map of "Critical Habitats" that highlight ecologically significant areas and areas of species diversity (see Map 7).
-In Old Saybrook, aside from the fens and the Atlantic White Cedar swamps, the remaining critical habitat sites periodically suffer damage from flooding, high winds and waves associated with coastal storms.
+In Old Saybrook, aside from the fens and the Atlantic White Cedar swamps, the remaining critical habitat sites periodically suffer damage from flooding, high winds and waves associated with storms affecting Long Island Sound.